Information about Our Plants

 Plants in 6" Pots

-The 6" pots contain plants that are approximately 1 year old.
+The 6" pots contain plants that are 1-2 years old and 2-4 feet tall.
 These plants have very well developed root systems and multiple stems.
-In most cases they ship with buds already showing and will bloom within 1 month or sooner.
-Sometimes they are blooming when you open the box although we cannot guarantee that.
-These plants cost more than the smaller pots but assure you a strong, well developed plant that will bloom the first summer you have it.
+In many cases they ship with buds already showing and will bloom within 1 month or sooner.
+These plants cost more than the smaller pots, but assure you a strong, well developed plant that will bloom your first summer.
 Transplanting this size is up to you.
-If you need a smaller potted plant you may leave the hibiscus in its original pot or it can be moved to a larger pot or even planted into the ground in warm locations.
-This size pot is the most cost effective way to acquire a strong, blooming hibiscus.
+If you need a smaller potted plant, you may leave the hibiscus in its original pot.
+Or if you prefer, it can be moved to a larger pot or even planted in the ground in warm locations.
+This size pot is the fastest way to acquire a strong, blooming hibiscus.

 Where Can These Hibiscus Be Grown?